Best bikes for indoor cycling in 2023: Affordable and versatile indoor cycling solutions

 Best bikes for indoor cycling

-Adding a couple of gears at the rear, Cube's Attain road bike has a full Shimano Tiagra groupset with 50/34T chainrings at the front and an 11-34T cassette.
+Cube's Attain road bike has a full Shimano Tiagra groupset with 50/34T chainrings at the front and an 11-34T cassette.
 The frame is based around Cube's Road Comfort geometry, meaning as you slog through a long structured workout, the relaxed position will temper some of the non-aerobic discomfort.

-With the bike being a disc-equipped roadie, the rear hub spacing is 142x12, so when you mate it with your direct-drive smart trainer, make sure you have the right adaptors.
+With the bike being a disc-equipped roadie, the rear hub spacing is 12x142mm, so when you mate it with your direct-drive smart trainer, make sure you have the right adaptors.
 Most direct drive trainers come with these so you should be ok, but it's worth checking the specs before you buy.

-Giant's Contend is the brand's entry-level road offering.
+The Giant Contend is the brand's entry-level road offering.
 The frame is made using Aluxx-Grade aluminium and sees plenty of design elements borrowed from the Defy — so don't expect it to flex under power.
 At the same time, the all-rounder geometry provides a comfortable position for hours of riding on the smart trainer.

-Direct-to-consumer brand Ribble, is usually found pretty close to the top spot in 'bike of the year' roundups which says a lot about the quality the UK outfit is producing, and also the performance-to-value ratio.
+Direct-to-consumer brand Ribble is usually found pretty close to the top spot in 'bike of the year' roundups which says a lot about the quality the UK outfit is producing, and also the performance-to-value ratio.

 What's nifty about Ribble, especially if you are looking for a bike for the indoor trainer, is you can use its bike builder to hand-pick almost every component.
 This allows you to prioritise drivetrain components while opting for the cheapest available components everywhere else where they won’t have a major effect on your ride.